-Allow top 1" of soil to dry between waterings.
+Allow top 25% of soil to dry between waterings.
 Water thoroughly in the summer and mist the plant often to raise the humidity.
-During the winter, reduce watering but do not let the plant dry out completely.
+During the winter, reduce watering, but do not let the plant dry out completely.

 These plants do not like cold drafts or temperatures below 65 F. Keep them away from drafty windows or vents.
 Keep them warm in the winter.

 A well-drained all purpose potting soil is perfect.
-Feed your aglaonema with slow-release pellets or a liquid fertilizer during the growing season.
+Feed your aglaonema with an all-purpose fertilizer during the growing season.